matatata/matatata.github.io/MacOpentrack.md

 Look for other documentaton on opentrack - most of it should be applicable to Opentrack on macOS as well.

 ## Thanks
-Thanks to cavu360 and AnthonyFracis who were helping me test all of this at the [X-Plane Forums](https://forums.x-plane.org/index.php?/forums/topic/292575-mac-silicon-head-tracking/).
+Thanks to cavu360 and AnthonyFracis for theri support and help at the [X-Plane Forums](https://forums.x-plane.org/index.php?/forums/topic/292575-mac-silicon-head-tracking/).
 I'm not afiliated with DelanClip but I'm truly fond of their products and happy that the hardware happens to work on macOS too.
 So thanks for that!
 Last but not least many thanks to the developers of Opentrack!